StonedEdge/Retro-Lite-CM5/README.md

 - [ ] Test and verify emulators work correctly with Mali blobs via EmulationStation front end
 - [ ] Implement an on screen battery indicator using the MAX17055 IC.
 Add on-screen battery indicator that can be toggled from settings menu
 - [ ] Understand ATMEGA32u4 controller code & port to Radxa CM5
-- [ ] Integrate an IMU into the controller PCB for gyro functionality
+- [ ] Integrate an IMU into the controller PCB for gyro functionality (mainly for game streaming)
 - [ ] Implement an on screen indicator for volume control (i.e when GPIOs pressed, show volume level)
 - [ ] Create headphone icons to switch to headphone image when headphones plugged in
 - [ ] Implement an on screen indicator for brightness control
 - [ ] Flash Armbian to the eMMC module and load games from an SD card via a symlink
 - [ ] Standby and wakeup implementation via ATtiny84
-- [ ] Other optimizations/improvements
+- [ ] Other optimizations/improvements/bug fixes
-- [ ] Final GitHub open source release
+- [ ] Final GitHub open source release announcement